Frequently Asked Questions – CNC Intelligence

 Yes.
 We work with clients globally, including in the EU, Latin America, Asia, and Africa.
 Our investigation and reporting capabilities are jurisdiction-agnostic.

 Yes.
-Our team includes investigators fluent in multiple languages including Hebrew, Spanish, French, Russian, and Arabic, which allows us to better support global clients.
+Our team comprises investigators fluent in multiple languages, including Hebrew, Spanish, French, Russian, and Arabic, which enables us to support our global clients better.

 Victim Support & Outcomes